 There are a number of resources to help you become familiar with training for draft activities.
 Books you might want to start with are “Carting With Your Dog” by Laura Waldbaum or "Just a Walk in the Park" by Barry Solomon.
 The internet also has many other resources including draft training information on the Bernese Mountain Dog Club of America website.

 You’ll need a cart (2 wheels) or wagon (4 wheels).
-A cart is more maneuverable and is a popular choice for draft tests while a wagon has more stability and is good for heavier loads.
+A cart is more maneuverable and is a popular choice for draft tests while a wagon has more stability and is good for practical hauling jobs.
 Your choice should be based on what you want to use it for.
 Carts and wagons can be purchased or you can construct your own.

 There are two basic harness styles, buckle and siwash.
-A traditional buckle harness features a band running across the chest while a siwash harness allows more freedom of movement and has commonly been used for dog sledding.
-Choice of harness should depend on which your dog is more comfortable with.
+A traditional buckle or parade harness features a band running across the chest and is easier to put on the dog.
+A siwash harness allows more freedom of movement and distributes the pull more evenly so is safer.
+Choice of harness should depend on how much weight the dog is hauling which harness your dog is more comfortable with.